xining-wangzhihua/RBioinfoWzh/readme.txt

 RPhylogenyZM

+This readme file is obsolete.

-r funtions and scripts for phylogeny, written when the authour worked in nwipbcslzm. the authour was a novice, so the robustness and effectiveness of the codes are not guaranteed. there is no help file, nor documentation.
+R funtions and scripts for phylogeny.
+Since the authour is a novice, the robustness and effectiveness of the codes are not guaranteed.
+There is no help files, nor documentation.

 major functions are:
 get.haplotype.and.genotype.from.dnasp.nex().r
 generate.input.for.permut().r
 generate.arp.input.for.arlequin().r

-names of lower-level functions (usually) begin with "."

-the package dependencies of these functions are: ape, magrittr, seqinr, stringr, tibble
+the package dependencies of these functions are: ape, magrittr, seqinr, stringr, tibble,
-BiocManager, Biobase, Biostrings
+BiocManager, Biobase, Biostrings,
+etc

 codes to install these dependencies: with(